sgcho74/OASCMS/Readme.md

-# OASCMS (Open Architecture Sales & Contract Management System)
+# OASCMS (Overseas Apartment Sale & Contract Management System)

 OASCMS is a comprehensive web-based application designed for managing real estate sales, contracts, and payments.
 It provides a robust platform for sales administrators, governance managers, and customers to interact with property data, track reservations, and manage financial records.